gigann/SDI-Project-2/README.md

 ## Running Test

-**All test dependencies should already be in the package.json and install automatically with you ran npm install**
+**All test dependencies should already be in the package.json and installed automatically with you ran npm install**

 Navigate to your project folder
 <!-- ```sh